 (Additional rules and routing guide)

 Based on this trip and including all fees, this trip is available for £1550 ($2000 USD).
 That would be made up for around £803 base fare, taxes of £664 and a fee of somewhere around £100 for the travel agent to manage the booking.
 The base fare goes to the airline, the taxes go to the airports, on fuel and to the governments of the countries you are visiting.
-The travel agent gets a small fee for managing the booking, watching for time changes, changing your flights when you decide you want to stay somewhere longer (there may be additional fees) and giving you customer service.
-This is considerably cheaper than comparable self-service RTW flights done through somewhere like Skyscanner.
+The travel agent gets a small fee for managing the booking, watching for time changes, changing your flights when you decide you want to stay somewhere longer (there may be additional fees) and giving you general customer service.
+This is considerably cheaper than comparable self-service RTW flights done through a search engine like Skyscanner.

 (Skyscanner compatible flights for length but not quite as high quality airlines as the Qantas RTW)